axemonkey/blog.clivemurray.com/src/posts/2017/clives-album-of-the-year-1988.md

 ### [Guns N' Roses](http://www.gunsnroses.com/) - [GN'R Lies](https://www.amazon.co.uk/G-N-Lies-Guns-Roses/dp/B001KULBCA/)

 "But Clive," you say, "didn't *Guns N' Roses* release **GN'R Lies** in 1988?
-That's awesome too, isn't it?
+That's awesome too, isn't it?"

 Well.
 The clue is in the question.
 That album is a lie.